AI-Friend-Project/.github/profile/README.md

 An application that identifies users' interests while talking to chatbots and matches people with similar interests.

 > AI-Friend can
->> be a good friend for people who lonely and have difficulty in relationships.
+>> be a good friend for people who lonely and have difficulty in relationships.</br>
 >> help users easily make new relationships with analysis and expansion.